PatrykPaziewski/angular-inpost-geowidget/README.md

-# Angular Inpost Geowidget Workspace
+# AngularInpostGeowidget

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.0.
+This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.0.

-## Testing the library
-Run `npm run-script build` to build a widget library locally.
-The output files will be stored in `/dist` folder.
-Run `npm start` for a dev server for angular-inpost-geowidget-example app.
-Navigate to `http://localhost:4200/`.
-This is a simple application which uses locally built an "angular-inpost-geowidget" and consumes it.

 ## Using a widget